tshmak/lassosum/FeatureRequests.md

 5. Allow xp not using lassosum results.
 6. Fix installation issue with Mac.
 7. allow "nomatch" when calling lassosum.pipeline if using the same ref.bfile, but !is.null(extract) in cp.lassosum
+8. Cross-validation currently does unweighted average.
+What about a weighted average?